kubernetes/minikube/deploy/addons/ingress-dns/README.md

 ### Solution
 What if you could just access your local services magically without having to edit your `/etc/hosts` file?
 Well now you can.
-This project acts as a DNS service that runs inside your kubernetes cluster.
+This addon acts as a DNS service that runs inside your kubernetes cluster.
 All you have to do is install the service and add the `$(minikube ip)` as a DNS server on your host machine.
 Each time the dns service is queried an API call is made to the kubernetes master service for a list of all the ingresses.
-If a match is found for the name a response is given with an IP address as the `$(minikube ip)` which was provided when the helm chart was installed.
+If a match is found for the name a response is given with an IP address as the `$(minikube ip)`.
 So for example lets say my minikube ip address is `192.168.99.106` and I have an ingress controller with the name of `myservice.test` then I would get a result like so:

 ```text
 #bash:~$ nslookup myservice.test $(minikube ip)